Q. How can I find out more information about transferring to UCSB or transfer admission requirements?

 Q. What is an elective course?

 A. An elective course is any course that satisfies unit requirements but does not apply towards GE, major or minor requirements.
 Elective units may be necessary to reach full time quarterly enrollment and total unit requirements for graduation.
 You might consider using elective units to explore another major/ minor, or participate in opportunities such as research, UCDC, UCCS or study abroad.
-For more information see a College of Letters and Science academic advisor in the Transfer Student Center.
+For more information see your College advisors.

 Q. What if a class I want to enroll in is full?